 So… Is It the Flu or Depression?

-To meet diagnosis for depression, one must experience intense feelings of despair, a loss of interest or pleasure, and at least three other symptoms (determined by the DSM), for two weeks or longer.
+To meet diagnosis criteria for depression, one must experience intense feelings of despair, a loss of interest or pleasure, and at least three other symptoms (determined by the Diagnostic Statistical Manual of Disorders or DSM), for two weeks or longer.
+Fever is not a symptom of depression.
 That said, the line that exists between the flu and depression can still appear blurry.
 And in either case you need to receive proper treatment.
-So, if you’re experiencing any of the aforementioned symptoms, go see your doctor for a proper diagnosis.
+So, if you’re experiencing any of the aforementioned symptoms, go see a licensed medical or mental health provider for an accurate diagnosis.
 “Determining the root cause of something is always best left to the professionals,” says Backe.
 “Self-diagnosing and self-medicating could be an issue with a subject matter this sensitive and fragile, so it is advised to seek care from a qualified provider.”

 If you’re still unsure about getting that depression screening, here’s a list of factors that signify a need for doing so, as determined by Backe: